Future Dunedin: History

 In late June 2025, Simms expressed disagreement with the idea of unelected Māori mana whenua representatives having voting rights in DCC proceedings, stating "I see the inclusion of unelected representatives at any level having a vote as being the thin end of the wedge a bit and I don't think that fits with democracy.
 At that point, the community loses control of who they have to represent them."
 Simms added that experts could participate in Council discussions but should not having voting rights since they were unelected.
 He told the Otago Daily Times that Future Dunedin candidates were free to form their opinions on Māori wards and constituencies and mana whenua representatives' voting rights, which he described as conscience issues.
 After consulting with fellow Future Dunedin candidates, Simms reversed his initial position on opposing unelected representatives having voting rights in DCC proceedings, stating that he supported mana whenua having some form of representation on the DCC.

 On 20 August 2025, Future Dunedin candidate Rachel Brazil withdrew from the Future Dunedin ticket after facing criticism for sharing a leaked, confidential report about DCC chief executive Sandy Graham, which is considered a breach of the Privacy Act.
 Brazil said she still endorsed Simms as Mayoral candidate but said she had left Future Dunedin to avoid negative public perceptions affecting the group's electoral performance.

 In mid August 2025, Future Dunedin co-founder candidate Bex Twemlow was criticised by Unite Union Dunedin organiser Andrew Tate after she made remarks suggesting that striking McDonald's fast food workers could be replaced by automation.
 In response to criticism, Twemlow denied that she was dismissing workers' rights or unions but objected to the alleged demonisation of McDonald's and other local employers.
 On 25 August, Future Dunedin candidate Jo Galer withdrew from the ticket and announced she would be standing as an independent candidate.
 Galer alleged that Twemlow was dominating the group and that other members were questioning their allegiance.
 In response, Twemlow accused Galer of focusing solely on heritage issues while Simms expressed relief that Galer had left the ticket prior to the election.

 During the 2025 Dunedin mayoral election which concluded on 11 October, Simms came second place to mayoral elect Sophie Barker based on progress results, gaining 12,782 votes.
 Based on progress results, Simms and Future Dunedin candidate Bruce Ranga were elected to the Dunedin City Council.
 Following the release of preliminary results on 12 October, Ranga fell short of the numbers needed to be elected onto the City Council, leaving Simms as the sole Future Dunedin councillor.
+In mid-December 2025, the Otago Daily Times reported that Simms had spent NZ$45,000 on his mayoral and city council campaign, and also contributed over NZ$70,000 to covering his fellow Future Dunedin candidates' campaigns.
+While Simms' mayoral bid and fellow Future Dunedin candidates were unsuccessful, he credited the campaign with boosting his personal profile and car business sales.